Open Oakland

 Final Deliverables

-Given the timeline, my team and I were able to produce and deliver some high-fidelity designs to the OpenOakland organization.
+Given the timeline, my team and I were able to produce and deliver a few high-fidelity designs to the OpenOakland organization.
 We redesigned the website to cater to prospective members by surfacing important information, adding clear call to actions, and streamlining the process of onboarding.

 Homepage